 - This is why Dr. Marcus was adamant that there be "not so much as a microbe" on the target planet.
-The reasoning being: what would have happened on Earth if a sufficiently Advanced Alien race tried it out here, simply because all they saw in the water was a few little amoebas.......
+The reasoning being: what would have happened on ancient Earth if a Sufficiently Advanced Alien race tried it out there, simply because all they saw in the water was a few little amoebas...

-- The Bible.
-The very first chapter in fact.
-It's the Trope Namer for the Troper Namer.
+- The very first chapter of The Bible is called the Book of Genesis, and involves God creating heaven and earth.
+It's the Trope Namer for the Trope Namer.

 - The Hitchhiker's Guide to the Galaxy has Magrathea, where planets are custom-built.
 Slartibartfast in particular is rather proud of his fjords.

-- In the first part of The Silmarillion, The Music of the Ainur, the angelic Ainur sing the world and all its history, while Eru Il˙vatar (God) adds two themes known only to his own mind into the symphony, which become the races of Elves and Men, and finally he ends the music and brings the symphony into real existence with "Eń Let these things BE!"
+- In the first part of The Silmarillion, The Music of the Ainur, the angelic Ainur sing the world and all its history, while Eru Ilúvatar (God) adds two themes known only to his own mind into the symphony, which become the races of Elves and Men, and finally he ends the music and brings the symphony into real existence with "Eä Let these things BE!"

 - It's almost as easy to create planets in the Space Empires games as it is to blow them up.
 So easy, in fact, that you can keep destroying and reforming planets if you don't like the atmosphere.